Skip to main content

 Why the Token Exists

 P2P on/off ramping is critical infrastructure for emerging markets.
 Millions of people depend on it to move between fiat and stablecoins every day.
 Infrastructure this important cannot remain under the control of a single operator.
-The token exists to decentralize governance of this utility so that no single team, company, or jurisdiction can shut it down, censor it, or extract from it unfairly.
+The token exists to decentralize ownership of this utility so that no single team, company, or jurisdiction can shut it down, censor it, or extract from it unfairly.